ptrifonoff/java-features/README.md

 feature.

 ## License
-The sample code has been published with Apache 2.0 license.
+The sample code has been published under the Apache 2.0 license.

 ## Java 9
 ### Modularization (Project Jigsaw)